 Huo assists the Provost and Senior Associate Provost in a variety of academic activities.
 She serves as the university’s SACSCOC Liaison and oversees accreditation and assessment activities at the university.
 She coordinates the undergraduate academic program initiatives and modifications.
 She is the TTU Coordinator for the THEC Quality Assurance Funding program and the TBR-Mandated Program Reviews and Academic Audits.
 Huo supervises the Office of University Assessment, Center for Teaching and Learning Excellence, Quality Enhancement Plan, Faculty Development, and Undergraduate Research (URECA).

 Francis Otuonye, Associate Vice President for Research | email@example.com | (931) 372-3374

 Francis Otuonye assists the vice president for research and economic development in accomplishing the strategic research goals of the university to include development of collaborative relationships with external constituents to enhance the acquisition of grants and contracts; facilitate administrative processes and procedures related to proposal development, negotiation, activation and completion of funded projects; execute intellectual property applications; ensure research compliance with university, Tennessee Board of Regents, state and federal guidelines and policies.

 Mark Stephens, Senior Associate Provost for Academic Support | firstname.lastname@example.org | (931) 372-3224

 Stephens assists the Provost in accomplishing goals of the University's central academic division.
-He supervises Graduate Studies Administration and the operations of the International Education and Career Services Offices, along with the operation of the Appalachian Center for Craft.
+He supervises Graduate Studies Administration and the operation of the Appalachian Center for Craft.
 Stephens oversees the university's faculty development programs and Honors Program.